Geelong Grammar School: Notable alumni

 Former students of Geelong Grammar and old girls of The Hermitage and Clyde School are known as Old Geelong Grammarians (OGGs), and may elect to join the school's alumni association, the Old Geelong Grammarians Association.
 Former teachers include the German/Australian artist Ludwig Hirschfeld Mack.

 In 2001, The Sun-Herald ranked Geelong Grammar School fourth in Australia's top ten boys' schools, based on the number of its male alumni mentioned in the Who's Who in Australia (a listing of notable Australians).
 Among the school's notable alumni are Charles III, King of Australia; media mogul Rupert Murdoch; actress Portia de Rossi; John Gorton, Prime Minister of Australia 1968–1971; Mizan Zainal Abidin of Terengganu, King of Malaysia 2006–2011; Tim Macartney-Snape, mountaineer and author; billionaire businessman Kerry Packer; singer-songwriter Missy Higgins; Entrepreneur and Climate 200 Founder Simon Holmes à Court.
-Jock Landale; NBA Center for the Houston Rockets.
+Jock Landale; NBA Center for the Houston Rockets; Barkly Regional Council Mayor Elected November 2024 Sid Vashist.

 Sexual abuse

-In 2016 the Royal Commission into Institutional Responses to Child Sexual Abuse examined Geelong Grammar School’s handling of allegations of sexual abuse between the 1950s and early 2000s.
+In 2016 the Royal Commission into Institutional Responses to Child Sexual Abuse examined Geelong Grammar School's handling of allegations of sexual abuse between the 1950s and early 2000s.
 Thirteen former students and several parents gave evidence describing abuse across the Corio, Highton, Timbertop and Glamorgan (Toorak) campuses between 1956 and 1989.
-The Commission described the school’s culture during this period as “authoritarian” and “devoid of pastoral care,” which discouraged reporting.
+The Commission described the school's culture during this period as "authoritarian" and "devoid of pastoral care," which discouraged reporting.